CtrlK

 Conciseness

 The skill is fairly comprehensive but includes redundant information.
-The 'check' command's validation list is repeated (once in Setup Verification, once in the Commands section).
-Many command examples show both the command and its output, which adds bulk.
+The 'check' command is described twice (once in Setup Verification and once in Commands), and many command examples show both the command syntax and a separate example that largely duplicates it.
 Some sections like 'Model Guidance' add little value.
 However, it avoids explaining basic concepts Claude already knows.

 2 / 3